 A Neutrino is a light electrically-neutral elementary Particle, specifically a Fermion, i.e., has half-integer spin, in this way like electrons, quarks and nucleons.

-Neutrinos are very common (estimated 340 per cubic centimeter throughout the universe, for a total of 1.2×1089) but do not interact very much with Photons or known matter, thus are virtually invisible and pass through solids like the Earth.
+Neutrinos are very common (estimated they average 340 per cubic centimeter throughout the universe, for a total of 1.2×1089) but do not interact very much with Photons or known matter, thus are virtually invisible and pass through solids like the Earth.